Water Observations from Space FAQs

 In general, surface water bodies need to be approximately 50 metres by 50 metres, or half the size of a football field, to be clearly visible to the Landsat satellites.
 The Landsat satellites have a 25 metre pixel resolution making it difficult to accurately distinguish water in smaller areas, although some smaller water bodies are detected.
 Smaller water bodies are more likely to be detected if they consistently hold water, and if the water colour contrasts with the surrounding areas.

 What are the practical applications of WOfS?

 WOfS can be used to identify how frequently surface water has covered a location in the period of observation.
-It can show where bodies of water half a football field or larger have never been observed; have been occasionally observed; or where surface water is a permanent feature.
+It can show where bodies of water have never been observed; have occasionally been observed; or where surface water is a permanent feature.
 WOfS is also useful for understanding related processes in the landscape such as groundwater recharge and the way vegetation responds to different water conditions.

 I know there was a flood on X date at Y place.
 Why can't I see it?